 Spirits and chocolate matching at the Scotch Malt Whisky Society, Wednesday 14th October 2009 What a spectacularly unique, informative and fun event this proved to be!
 On arrival I was surprised for us to be seated around a boardroom table as I was expecting a more informal mingling- type event.
 However any apprehension quickly melted ..

-Another day, another train to and fro Manchester… But there was one further event I felt I couldn’t miss: Pacari chocolate at Melt.
+Another day, another train to and fro Manchester… But there was one further event I felt I couldn’t miss: Pacari chocolate at Melt go to website.
 Pacari is an Ecuadorean producer who does it all: growing, processing, manufacture, in Ecuador.
-It’s a nice way of keeping chocolate profits in country of origin and, I think helps to build ..
+It’s a nice way of keeping chocolate profits in country of origin and, I think ..

 What was I thinking?
 I mean making micro-batch chocolate is a great experiment.
 I appreciate the nuances and the art of making a great chocolate.
 There are many venerable institutions who have and will continue to make great chocolate.
 So why am I embarking on this venture?
 Its not like I cant just buy Felchlin, ..